cloudflare/cloudflare-docs/products/workers/src/content/cli-wrangler/configuration.md

 <Aside>

-  **Note:** You'll need to opt-in to the [Durable Objects](/learning/using-durable-objects) open beta, to have access to the `modules` format, since it's required to use Durable Objects.
+  **Note:** You currently need to opt-in to the [Durable Objects](/learning/using-durable-objects) open beta to be able to use the `modules` format.
+This restriction will be removed as modules are better supported in the Workers Dashboard.

 </Aside>